xdrip/xdrip_docs/docs/install/datasource.md

     Sensors and bridges can only connect to one smartphone (or tablet) at a time, and only to one app at a time.
     You should uninstall the vendor app in order to connect xDrip+ to your sensor or bridge.
     If another device is connect to your sensor or bridge you should turn it off or disable the other app before trying to connect with xDrip+.
     **You cannot connect to two phones or applications.
-With an exception for G6: the second device can only be a receiver/connected pump or a BlueJay watch.**
+With an exception for Dex G6/G7/1 and 1+: the second device can only be a receiver/connected pump or a BlueJay watch.**

 </br>